nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuide.md

 ### 2.3.
 Listing all tasks : `list`

-Shows a list of all tasks in Dueue in a specific list<br>
+Shows a list of all tasks in Dueue in a specific list and/or favourite and switch to that list and/or favourite<br>
 Format: `list [favourite]`<br>
 Format: `list list LISTINDEX [favourite]`<br>
 Format: `list list LISTNAME [favourite]`

+Shows all unfinished tasks in Dueue and unswitch<br>
+Format: `list`

+Shows a list of finished tasks in Dueue and unswitch<br>
+Format: `list finished`

+Shows all tasks in Dueue (finished and unfinished) and unswitch<br>
+Format: `list all`

-Shows a list of all list names in Dueue<br>
+Shows a list of all list names in Dueue and unswitch<br>
-Format: Format: `list lists`
+Format: `list lists`

 > * Do not need to specify whether the parameter is LISTINDEX or LISTNAME<br>
 > * Returns only favorite tasks by adding keyword "favorite"
+> * Definition of `switch` : all the tasks added after switching will be automatically added to the current list (favourite) unless otherwise stated
+> * Definition of `unswitch` : switch back to main, the tasks added will not be automatically added to this list (favourite)

 Examples:

 * `list`
+* `list finished`
+* `list all`
 * `list work`
-* `list 1 favorite`
+* `list study favorite`
 * `list lists`

 ### 2.4.
 Creating a list : `create`